 All of the tasks in quadrant 1 are urgent and important.
 These items have a clear-cut deadline and looming consequences should you not take action.
 No amount of pre-planning will impact how these tasks affect your schedule.

 Things that fall into this box include:

 Q2: Not Urgent and Important, Plan

 These tasks are important, but they’re not urgent.
-Completing these tasks will bring you closer to meeting your goals, however, they don’t have a designated deadline.
-This may include things like your M.I.T.s and other items that are critical to your success over the long-term, but don’t need to be done immediately.
+Completing these tasks will bring you closer to meeting your goals; however, they don’t have a designated deadline.
+This may include things like your MITs and other critical items to your success over the long-term but don’t need to be done immediately.

 Without a set deadline, people tend to procrastinate when it comes to these responsibilities.
 However, just because they aren’t urgent doesn’t diminish their importance in any way, so you should be intentional about completing the items in this box.

 Some examples of tasks you can plan are:

 Things that can be delegated are tasks that do have to be completed but not necessarily by you.
 Think of this as “busy work” that someone who has fewer skills than you could easily complete.
 So this is any task that you could have an assistant do, such as:

 Spending your time in quadrant three may make you feel busy, but you’re not really doing anything productive.